The perils of eating fire in Saudi Arabia

 Conservative clerics and religious police, backed by powerful members of the Saudi royal family, resist some activities that they believe do not comply with the cultural and religious norms of the country.

-Jeddah's annual summer film festival was cancelled last year despite the support of local governor Prince Khaled al-Faisal.
+Jeddah's annual summer film festival was canceled last year despite the support of local governor Prince Khaled al-Faisal.
 In Abha in the kingdom's southwest mountains, some concerts were also banned from a tourism festival.

 Luqman's group had permission to perform last week in a desert town 200 km north of the capital Riyadh but was abruptly stopped from going on stage by an order from the religious police.